 Chemotherapy can increase the risk of infection, so it is important to contact the oncologist or specialist nurse straight away if your child has a temperature, any signs of infection or suddenly feels unwell.

 Skin changes in the treated area if your child is having radiotherapy

 Radiotherapy can cause a mild form of sunburn.
-Skin may become red, flaky or sore if your child has fair skin and may become darker and flaky if your child has dark skin.
+The skin may become red, flaky or sore if your child has fair skin and may become darker and flaky if your child has dark skin.
 You’ll be given advice on looking after the skin in the treated area.

 Trials aim to improve our understanding of the best way to treat an illness, usually by comparing the standard treatment with a new or modified version.
 It is important to realise that a clinical trial is not an ‘experiment’, and your doctor will always offer you what is believed to be the best available treatment.
 Clinical trials are usually offered to explore ways of making new improvements to treatment, beyond what is already known.

 Specialist doctors carry out many trials for brain tumours.
 If appropriate, your child’s medical team will talk to you about taking part in a clinical trial, and will answer any questions you have.
 Written information is often provided to help explain things.

 Taking part in a research trial is completely voluntary, and you’ll be given plenty of time to decide if it is right for your child.
 You can also join a trial, and then withdraw if you change your mind at a later date.